micmejia/bible-dump/NKJV/Luke/Luke 2.md

 For there is born to you this day in the city of David a Savior, who is Christ the Lord.

 ###### 12
-And this _will be_ the sign to you: You will find a Babe wrapped in swaddling cloths, lying in a [^d]manger."
+And this _will be_ the sign to you: You will find a Babe wrapped in swaddling cloths, lying in a manger."

 ###### 13
 And suddenly there was with the angel a multitude of the heavenly host praising God and saying:

 ###### 14
-"Glory to God in the highest, And on earth peace, goodwill[^e] toward men!"
+"Glory to God in the highest, And on earth peace, goodwill toward men!"

 ###### 15
 So it was, when the angels had gone away from them into heaven, that the shepherds said to one another, "Let us now go to Bethlehem and see this thing that has come to pass, which the Lord has made known to us."